0mar/lingo/README.md

 The scope of the current implementation is limited: it only allows one team per game.
 However, most extensions should not be difficult.
 As it stands, the game is made significantly easier than it's television counterpart; no time limit is implemented, and guesses are not checked in the dictionary.

-In the repository, an example validated list of (Dutch) words is present.
-The implementation allows for an arbitrary word length.
-However, the longest word in the provided dictionary is 21 letters.
+In the repository, a validated example list of (Dutch) words is present.
+The word length can be selected in the main Java file.

 ### Dependencies